Practicality or Prestige – the 10% car

 The dashboard could be any 205 but the seats and colors make the difference!

 Finding a 205 GTI isn’t difficult, finding one in good condition a bit more so.
 Firstly most cars have really been used, and who wouldn’t?
-This means that may will have 150.000-200.000 kms on the clock which isn’t the end of the world as long as they have been maintained well.
+This means that many will have 150.000-200.000 kms on the clock which isn’t the end of the world as long as they have been maintained well.
 A good car will today cost you at least EUR 15.000, a perfect one with much less kms considerably more.
 Running costs won’t be much to worry about and the downside risk is very limited, as especially well kept cars get increasingly rare.

 So why would you?
 Well, except for the looks and sweet memories from younger days, which in themselves are great arguments, there are other pretty rational reasons for looking at a 205 if a hot hatch is your thing.
 Assuming you will use it as most people, meaning on short city drives and spells of country roads rather than for long motorway trips, then things such as sound isolation and lack of top end power become much less important and having a small practical but very cool car with great visibility more so!
 You don’t need giant, Type R-styled wings in the city and you don’t need park assistance systems to park a 205 as long as you can still turn your neck.
 And whereas a modern hot hatch costs you three times as much to buy, the pleasure you’ll derive by taking the slightly longer way home along that twisty country road won’t be much different!